N3onNarwhal/Rally-Cats/README.md

 # Rally-Cats
-A Pong-like arcade game with cats
+A Pong-like arcade game with cats.

-This is a personal project I worked on to better understand UI creation and collisions in Unity Engine.
+This is a personal project I worked on to gain a better understanding of UI creation and collisions in Unity Engine.

-This repository contains all of the assets, scripts, etc. used for the creation of the game.
+The repository contains all of the assets used for the creation of the game, as well as the build files for the game.

-To access just the game, please check out my itch.io page here: https://n3onnarwhal.itch.io/rally-cats
+You can also download the game as a zip file through my itch.io page: https://n3onnarwhal.itch.io/rally-cats